alexei-clay/SCEC_2019/README.md

 Repository for the 2019 Machine Learning team.
 A place to host datasets, probabilities, and code.

-### Folder/File structure:
+### About this repo, and which folder to use in 2020 and beyond:
 The final files folder is a distilled compilation of everything needed to use and run the 2019 team's code / results.
 Everything else was used prior to the creation of the final files folder.
+We kept the other folders the same for our convenience with not having to change url's in some of our code.
+Moving forward we suggest working strictly out of the final files folder.

 The models were built based on two separate interval/binning methods on 'eqdata_33_sections'.
 The first one was open interval (ask Bill Savran), the second was a 100 year input bin, 30 year output bin.
 ####  About the final files folder: